ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ### Define the Data Source Name (DSN)

-The database url must point to the Postgres container that was created above.
+The database URL must point to the Postgres container that was created above.
 The database will be used to persist and query data. **ORY Hydra prevents data leaks** as only token signatures are stored in the database.
 For a valid token, both payload and signature are required.

 ```shell
 $ export DSN=postgres://hydra:secret@ory-hydra-example--postgres:5432/hydra?sslmode=disable